ryanjones/pcards/README.md

 # pcards

-Print work items from nearly anywhere you can see them.
-Limit is ~330.
+Print work items in a format great for agile/scrum boards!

 ## How To Contribute